 Midwest Environmental Advocates offers a unique experience for Wisconsin law students to get an in-depth look at all aspects of environmental law practice and nonprofit legal work.
 Our clinical program includes two parts, the seminar and the externship.

 Our weekly seminars are intended to provide students with a varied and in-depth look at all aspects of the practice of environmental law.
 Topics have included legal issues in citizen suits, using the Clean Water Act, the inner workings of the Department of Natural Resources, environmental justice, working effectively with citizens’ groups and lobbying.
 Seminars are taught by a combination of Midwest Environmental Advocates staff and outside experts, including some non-lawyers, who provide unique perspectives on environmental law.
 Guest speakers have included local environmental attorneys in private practice, a former Secretary of the Wisconsin Department of Natural Resources and a former Public Intervenor, among others.

 Our externship provides the opportunity for students to gain a practical knowledge of the workings of environmental law and hone their skills on real issues and cases.
-Working as law clerks in Midwest Environmental Advocates offices in Madison and Milwaukee, students are involved at all levels of environmental litigation from researching new topics in environmental protection to helping prepare briefs in ongoing litigation.
+Working as law clerks in Midwest Environmental Advocates in our Madison office, students are involved at all levels of environmental litigation from researching new topics in environmental protection to helping prepare briefs in ongoing litigation.
 We strive to provide students with the opportunity to see environmental law 'in action'.
 Past activities have included delivering public comments at legislative hearings, meeting with community members to build grassroots coalitions and documenting environmental violations ‘in the field.’